pfptcommunity/senderstats/README.md

 ### Exclude / Restrict Domain Behavior

-Since restrict / exclude behavior conceptually mean "in domain" subdomains are coalesced.
+Since restrict / exclude behavior conceptually mean "in domain" / "not in domain" subdomains are coalesced.
 Specifying "api.example.com", "test.example.com", and "example.com" will only result in "example.com" as all of subdomains will be matched.

 If there is a need for **exact domain matching**, this can be addressed in a future version.
 Most use cases provided so far have been limited to organizations seeking to **limit** or **exclude** data associated with domains they own.